savonet/book/advanced.md

 clock.
 Each output is given a frame to fill up.
 That frame contains all the data (audio, video, midi) that will be produced during one clock cycle.

-The frame size is calculated when starting liquidsoap and should be the smallest size that can fit an even number of samples of each data type.
+The frame size is calculated when starting liquidsoap and should be the smallest size that can fit an time interval of samples of each data type.
 Typically, a frame for audio date at `44.1kHz` and video rate of `25Hz` fits about `0.04s` of data.
 To check this, look for the following lines in your liquidsoap logs: